johnttaylor/colony.core/src/Cpl/Io/File/Littlefs/README.txt

 In addition, each call to Api::initVolume() must supply a 'volumeName' which becomes the logical root directory for the particular directory.
-ALL files and directory names MUST be prefix with a 'volumeName' (i.e. the volumeName identifies which littlefs to use.
+ALL files and directory names MUST be prefix with a 'volumeName' (i.e. the volumeName identifies which littlefs to use).
 For example:

     Cpl::Io::File::Littlefs::Api::initVolume( volume1, "A" );
     Cpl::Io::File::Littlefs::Api::initVolume( volume2, "B" );